Fresh start for Liberian chimpanzees used for medical tests

 Jenny Desmond makes the daily voyage to the chimps with Joseph Thomas, a Liberian employed by the Center for 36 years.
 He knows each animal by name and personality and oversees their care, throwing papayas and coconuts to them as the boat docks.

 Bullet has only one arm.
 He was shot during capture.
 Samantha is around 50 years old.
-The teenager Mallak sits on her favorite branch looking out over the salt water.
+The teenager Mallak sits on her favourite branch looking out over the salt water.

 Five of the islands are near the mouth of the Little Libassa River and one stands in the nearby Farmington River.